viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 1. The camera component displays the raw camera feed, but the transform camera will additionally overlay a bounding box on the same feed if a matching object is detected.
    Try placing an object you trained your ML model on in front of the camera.
    The transform camera should draw a bounding box around that object in the live camera feed, and indicate a confidence threshold for the match.

+   {{< imgproc src="/tutorials/filtered-camera-module/transform-camera-overlay.png" alt="The control tab in the Viam app showing both a live camera feed and the live transform camera overlay, with the latter correctly detecting a viam figure with a confidence score of 0.97" resize="600x" >}}

 1. When satisfied that your ML model is working well, you can disable both cameras.
-   Alternatively, if the transform camera is not matching reliably, or at all, consider adding and labelling more images in your dataset, or lowering the `confidence_threshold` of the transform camera.
+   Alternatively, if the transform camera is not matching reliably, consider adding and labelling more images in your dataset, or lowering the `confidence_threshold` of the transform camera.
    Ideally, you want your ML model to be able to identify objects with a high level of confidence, which usually is dependent on a robust source dataset.

 ## Add and configure the `filtered_camera` module